How to Write a UCAS Reference [Updated for 2023 Applicants]

 Free Resource: References vs Recommendations Cheat Sheet

-Have students applying to multiple countries?
-Stay up to date with updated conventions with this easy comparison between UK Reference Letter and US Letters of Recommendation.
+Do you have students applying to multiple countries?
+Stay up to date with conventions with this easy comparison between a UK Reference Letter and a US Letter of Recommendation.
 Includes tips, tricks, and annotated examples!

 Who writes the UCAS reference?